Shin'ya Satō (shogi)

 Shin'ya Satō (佐藤 紳哉, Satō Shin'ya) is a Japanese professional shogi player ranked 7-dan.

-Early life
+Early life and apprentice professional

 Sato was born on August 29, 1977, in Sagamihara, Kanagawa Prefecture.
 He learned shogi from his father when he was about six years old, and entered the Japan Shogi Association's apprentice school at the rank of 6-kyū in 1990 under the guidance of shogi professional Terutaka Yasue.
 He obtained full professional status and the rank of 4-dan in October 1997 after winning the 21st 3-dan League (April 1997 – September 1997) with a record of 14 wins and 4 losses.

 Shogi professional

 Satō finished runner-up to Takayuki Yamasaki in the 35th Shinjin-Ō in November 2004, losing 2 games to 1 in the best-of-three championship round.

 In October 2013, Satō was one of five shogi professionals chosen by the JSA to play in the Denō-sen 3 match (March – April 2014) against five computer shogi programs.
 Satō played in Game 2 of the match on March 22, 2014, and his opponent was the program Yaneuraou.
 Satō lost the game in 95 moves.